MARINE ANALYTICS

 Fishers personalities from vessel movement data

-I have worked tracking the position of fishing vessels large and small, from pelagic trawlers to canoes gathering mangrove crabs.
-With this last project we used positional information to gain insight into the behavior of fishers and their personality: do they like taking risks or they don't?
+We have worked tracking the position of fishing vessels large and small, from pelagic trawlers to canoes gathering mangrove crabs.
+With this project we used positional information to gain insight into the behavior of fishers and their personality: do they like taking risks or they don't?
 Do they explore for new grounds or go to the same fishing spot over and over again?
 Different people respond differently to changes such as disturbances, new policies or management actions.
 We hope our framework to identify fisher types will help improve management outcomes.

 Do you want to read more?
-Click here
+Click here to see our PNAs paper.

-Status: Finished
+Status: Finished (2019)

 West of Ireland